automationbrew/autobrew-powershell/docs/help/Connect-AbAccount.md

 ### -Environment

-The environment to be used for authentication.
+The name of the environment to be used for authentication.

 ```yaml
 Type: System.String